Code Reviews Matter a Freaking Lot

 Responsibility

 When you start a code review, you are equally responsible for whatever outcomes this deployed code produces.
-That’s right, you might not get the congratulations and joys of a big win, but if it causes an incident, it’s on you.
+That’s right, you might not get the congratulations and joys of a big win, but if it causes an incident, it’s on you too.
 So take this extremely seriously.
 If you are busy with other things, you will not do a code review.
 When you start, nothing else matters more than the piece of code you’re looking into right now.
 This is the most important thing you must know.
 Knowing this will allow you to approach the next PR with the necessary care and attention.
-The owner trusted you, and the company is trusting both of you.
+The author trusted you, and the company is trusting both of you.

 So, with that said, one good code review realistically can take from 10 to 60 minutes.
 As a skill, this can be trained, and the more reviews you do, the faster you will be.